The Gunny Sack

 pork chop with mashed potatoes on a plate

-This Garlic Rosemary Pork Tenderloin recipe can be made on the grill during the summer and on the stovetop during the winter!
-It is a fast dinner recipe.
+Our Garlic Rosemary Pork Tenderloin recipe can be cooked on the grill during the summer months and on the stovetop during the winter!

-Easy Slow Cooker Pulled Pork recipe with only 4 ingredients!
-Cooks in the crockpot in 3-4 hours on high.
-Perfect for sandwiches, tacos, and fried rice.
+This Slow Cooker Pulled Pork recipe is so easy to make with only four ingredients!
+It’s perfect for sandwiches, tacos, and fried rice.

 Slow Cooker Pork Chops